ManuelSperl/makia-ai-app/README.md

-# Application to create delivery notes for cattles in Dart/Flutter
+# Application to display represent Project relevant Information, from Makia.Ai, in Dart/Flutter

 In Austria, it is neccessary to stop at an intersection marked with a stop sign.
 The Maria.AI project focuses on railroad crossings that are indicated with a stop sign.